 Talk about writing (an opportunity to verbalise ideas)

-Edit (improving your writing)
+Edit (improving their writing)

 Staff support children through each of the writing stages in order to maximise the finished product.